Man found fatally shot in Grand Crossing alley

 A man was found fatally shot Saturday night in an alley in Grand Crossing on the Far South Side.

-The man, 31, was found with six gunshot wounds — one to the head and five to the back — about 11:55 p.m. in the 1300 block of East 76th Street, Chicago police said.
+Darrell Harris, 31, was found with six gunshot wounds — one to the head and five to the back — about 11:55 p.m. in the 1300 block of East 76th Street, Chicago police and the Cook County medical examiner’s office said.

 He was taken to the University of Chicago Medical Center, where he was pronounced dead, police said.